1969 Toronto municipal election: Toronto city council

-With this election, there were three important changes in how Toronto was governed.
+With this election, the manner in which Toronto was governed was changed in three important ways.

 The Board of Control was abolished, replaced by an executive committee of city council and ward boundaries were redrawn to increase the number of wards from nine to 11.
-Each ward continued to elect two aldermen.
-The top candidate from each ward also won a seat on Metro Toronto council.
+Each ward continued to elect two aldermen using plurality block voting.
+The most popular candidate from each ward also won a seat on Metro Toronto council.

 Political parties were introduced into municipal politics, with both the Liberals and New Democrats running slates.
 The Progressive Conservatives chose not to run as an organized slate, despite its supporters having a majority of seats on the council prior to the election.
 The locally based Civic Action Party (CIVAC) also organized for the election.
 Founded by Ryerson professor David Crombie, it was a loose coalition of moderate reform-minded candidates.
 The Trotskyist League for Socialist Action also ran candidates as a party.

-Thirdly, the ward map was redrawn with two new wards and the replacement of strip wards with had extended from the northern limits of the city to the lake with block wards with Bloor Street as a border.
-Under the previous boundaries wealthier neighbourhoods that tended to be north of Bloor were in the same wards as poorer neighbourhoods south of Bloor which usually resulted in alderman being elected from richer neighbourhoods with higher turnout.
-As a result of the new boundaries, more affluent neighbourhoods north of Bloor were separated from what were normally poorer neighbourhoods south of Bloor and that, as a result, the new wards south of Bloor were more likely to elect alderman who represented the interests of poorer working class residents.
+The ward map was redrawn with two new wards and the replacement of strip wards which had extended from the northern limits of the city to the lake with block wards with Bloor Street as a border.
+Under the previous boundaries wealthier neighbourhoods that tended to be north of Bloor were in the same wards as poorer neighbourhoods south of Bloor.
+This usually resulted in aldermen being elected from richer neighbourhoods with higher turnout.
+As a result of the new boundaries, more affluent neighbourhoods north of Bloor were separated from what were normally poorer neighbourhoods south of Bloor and as a result, the new wards south of Bloor were more likely to elect alderman who represented the interests of poorer working class residents.
 The change occurred as a result of demands by social activists who went to the Ontario Municipal Board demanding a "block ward" system.

-As a result, the 1969 election saw several "reform" aldermen being elected, including John Sewell and Karl Jaffary in the new Ward 7 which had been carved out of the old Ward 2.
+As a result, the 1969 election saw several "reform" aldermen elected, including John Sewell and Karl Jaffary in the new Ward 7, which had been carved out of the old Ward 2.
 Mayor Dennison commented that "They never would have been elected in Ward 2".